The Roaring Girl is a fictionalized dramatization of the life of Mary Frith, known as 'Moll Cutpurse'.

 Wengrave eavesdrops on Sebastian and Moll.
 Deciding his son cannot marry this woman, he decides to frame her.
 Using information Trapdoor has given him, Wengrave resolves to tempt Moll into stealing diamonds.
 By spying on her, Wengrave plots to catch her red-handed.

 Sebastian himself has now warmed to Moll and her bold honourable spirit.

-Trapdoor has told Wengrave that Moll and his son will meet for a sordid get-together.
-In knowledge of this, Wengrave spies on the two 'lovers'.
-Moll avoids Wengrave's trap, proving herself not to be a thief or a whore.
+Trapdoor has told Wengrave that Moll and his son will meet for a sordid get-together, so Wengrave spies on the two 'lovers'.
+But Moll avoids Wengrave's trap, proving herself not to be a thief or a whore.

 Trapdoor, aware that Moll suspects him, has escaped and disguised himself as a wounded soldier.
 It is not long, however, before Moll seeks him out and unmasks him.